ravikant06/custom-webserver-impl-user-mgmt-sys/README.md

 # check how can we deploy it on aws farget
 # use chatgpt5 to create a beautiful fe screens
 # role based auth
+# to compile: mvn clean compile
+# to run: mvn exec:java